Altanis/polyscript/MEMORY_MODEL.md

     4. Returning `x` from a function is not a traditional "use by value."
 Move semantics are invoked, and no shallow copy occurs.
     If `x` is heap allocated, the reference counter is not decremented, as `x` is moved.

-Consider a container `y`, which stores (heap) references to `a_1, a_2, a_3, ... a_n`.
-A "shallow copy" of `y` entails an increment in the reference counters for each reference, while a "deep copy" entails the underlying reference is cloned and replaced with a unique value.
+Consider a container `y`, which stores (heap) references to `a_1, a_2, a_3, ... a_n` (for example, `y` could be a struct storing a heap reference to another struct).
+Both a "shallow" and "deep" copy of `y` entails  a duplication of the value of `y` in memory.
+However, the shallow copy does not duplicate the values of underlying references in memory, it simply increments their reference counter.
+A deep copy entails the underlying references having their values duplicated and stored in the copied container `y`.
 The language does not provide semantics for a deep copy, and this procedure must be implemented manually.

 3. Reference Counting